bashtage/randomgen/doc/source/new-or-different.rst

   ``/dev/urandom`` on Unix).
 * Simulate from the complex normal distribution (:meth:`~randomgen.generator.Generator.complex_normal`)
+* Direct access to unsigned integers is provided by (:meth:`~randomgen.generator.Generator.uintegers`)
 * A wider range of bit generators:

   * Chaotic mappings